Introduction

 Loss Estimation

-If you want to be able to accurately compare anomaly degradation through your inspections each year, or meet criteria for a warranty claim it's imperative to have your results normalised to 1000W/m².
+If you want to be able to accurately compare anomaly degradation through your inspections each year, or meet criteria for a warranty claim, it's imperative to have your results normalized to 1000W/m².
 Learn more about how to use this feature in this support article.